gregshap/VickifyMe/ReadMe.md

 Run VickifyMe in the directoy of the json file, and you'll get a new file with text ready to copy into MediaWiki.

-## Notes

-This is pretty dependent on having some standard conventions for writing commit notes, but that's a good idea anyway.
-It shouldn't be hard to edit for other checkin comment styles.

-The current workflow to grab changeset data using devtools is a bit of pain.
-Some work to automate that process will make the tool much easier to adopt.